salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 - normalize an image to improve contrast

-- Define all of the [Key Terminology]
+- define all of the [Key Terminology]

 - use all of the listed [Key Functions]

-- Change the colormap of a grayscale image
+- change the colormap of a grayscale image

+[Key Terminology]: #key-terminology-you-should-know
+[Key Functions]: #key-functions

 ### Relevant MATLAB Documentation